AdobeDocs/experience-manager-cloud-manager.en/help/using/key-concepts.md

 **Program** A set of environments that support a logical grouping of customer initiatives, usually corresponding to a purchased Service Level Agreements (SLA).
 Each program has exactly one production environment and may have many non-production environments.

-**Solution** One of the Adobe Experience Cloud solutions.
+**Solution** One of the Adobe [!UICONTROL Experience Cloud] solutions.
 For example, Adobe Experience Manager, or Adobe Target, or Adobe Analytics.

 **Step** A configured instruction set that accomplishes some unit of work, building block of a pipeline.